s3ql/s3ql/rst/issues.rst

   the `--noleaf` option to work correctly on S3QL file systems.
 This bug has already been fixed in recent find versions.

-* In theory, S3QL is not fully compatible with NFS.
-Since S3QL does not support *inode generation numbers*, NFS clients may (once again, in theory) accidentally read or write the wrong file in the following situation:

-  #.
-An S3QL file system is exported over NFS
-  #.
-NFS client 1 opens a file A
-  #.
-Another NFS client 2 (or the server itself) deletes file A (without
-     client 1 knowing about this)
-  #.
-A new file B is created by either of the clients or the server
-  #.
-NFS client 1 tries to read or write file A (which has actually already been deleted).

-  In this situation it is possible that NFS client 1 actually writes or reads the newly created file B instead.
-The chances of this are 1 to (2^32 - *n*) where *n* is the total number of directory entries in the S3QL file system (as displayed by `s3qlstat`).

-  Luckily enough, as long as you have less than about 2 thousand million directory entries (2^31), the chances for this are totally irrelevant and you don't have to worry about it.

 * The `umount` and `fusermount -u` commands will *not* block until all data has been uploaded to the backend. (this is a FUSE limitation that will hopefully be removed in the future, see `issue 159